Mrian07/Proyeksi/docs/release-notes/6-1-2/README.md

 ---

-# OpenProject 6.1.2
+# ProyeksiApp 6.1.2

 This patch release contains some small features and minor bug fixes.
-We recommend to update your OpenProject installation to this version.
+We recommend to update your ProyeksiApp installation to this version.

 ## Features (5)